okta/okta-auth-js/README.md

 #### PKCE OAuth 2.0 flow

 The PKCE OAuth flow will be used by default.
 This library supports PKCE for both browser and NodeJS applications.
 PKCE is widely supported by most modern browsers when running on an HTTPS connection.
 PKCE requires that the browser implements `crypto.subtle` (also known as `webcrypto`).
 [Most modern browsers provide this](https://caniuse.com/#feat=cryptography) when running in a secure context (on an HTTPS connection).
 PKCE also requires the [TextEncoder](https://caniuse.com/#feat=textencoder) object.
-This is available on all major browsers except IE Edge.
-In this case, we recommend using a polyfill/shim such as [text-encoding](https://www.npmjs.com/package/text-encoding).
+This is [available on all major browsers except IE 11 and Edge < v79](https://caniuse.com/textencoder).
+To add support, we recommend using a polyfill/shim such as [text-encoding](https://www.npmjs.com/package/text-encoding).

 If the user's browser does not support PKCE, an exception will be thrown.
 You can test if a browser supports PKCE before construction with this static method: